No. 9 Buckeyes edge No. 4 Michigan, make Big Ten title game - WTMJ

 On Saturday, the former Michigan prep star made sure it counted.

-He scored 24 points, grabbed six rebounds and had four assists, helping the ninth-ranked Buckeyes fend off a frantic finish by the fourth-ranked Wolverines for a 68-67 victory and a trip to the Big Ten Tournament title game.
+Washington had 24 points, six rebounds and four assists, helping the No. 9 Buckeyes fend off the fourth-ranked Wolverines for a 68-67 victory and a trip to the Big Ten Tournament title game.

 “This rivalry means a lot to a lot of our guys, a lot of our Ohio guys,” Buckeyes coach Chris Holtmann said.
 “Even guys like E.J.
 (Liddell), who has seen what it means to our fans.
 Duane feels that, he knows what this game means to our fans.
 It’s not football, we understand that.
 But Duane understands it.”